underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Velocity varying along a wall
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is sometime necessary to define a velocity only for a section of a wall.
-That can be done using a **condition**.
-A condition is a set of rule to apply on a wall.
+At times it is necessary to define a velocity only for a section of a wall and or varying velocities along a wall.
+This can be done using a **condition**.
+A condition is a set of rules that are applied to a wall.

 As an example, we will apply a velocity of :math:`5.0\text{cm/yr}` for the part of the left wall below 32 kilometre.
 Velocity is set to be